Skip to Content

 March Curated: Austin’s Top Events This Month

-Browse the best events happening this month beyond the big fest -- art exhibit openings, Broadway hits, dance performances, concerts and carnivals
+Browse the best events happening this month beyond the big fest — an art walk, Broadway hits, dance performances, concerts and carnivals

-While SXSW certainly takes over Austin for much of the month of March, there are several other wonderful events coming up that you’ll surely want on your radar.
-Enjoy the best art, dance, theatre, parties, concerts and more!
+While SXSW excitement certainly takes over Austin in the month of March, there are several other wonderful events coming up that you’ll surely want on your radar.
+In fact, it’s our birthday month!
+Join us as we celebrate our 25th anniversary with three special events.

-Also, be sure to check out TRIBEZA’s Curb Appeal Awards this month!
+Also, be sure to check out TRIBEZA’s Curb Appeal Awards (due March 27).
 Submit a photo of your home to be featured in our next magazine issue!

 Coca-Cola’s Sips & Sounds Music Festival